canonical/k8s-snap/tests/e2e/README.md

 import time
 from pathlib import Path

-import config
 import pytest
-from conftest import Harness
+from e2e_util import config, harness

 LOG = logging.getLogger(__name__)

-def test_feature(h: Harness, tmp_path: Path):
+def test_feature(h: harness.Harness, tmp_path: Path):
     if not config.SNAP:
         pytest.fail("Set TEST_SNAP to the path where the snap is")